Subtitle-Archival-Initiative/anime-subtitle-archival/Shingeki no Kyojin [a9541]/FFF/README.md

 ## Notes

-From FFF Vol. 1 description: "We’re using gg batch scripts, courtesy of returnity."
+From FFF's Vol. 1 description: "We’re using gg batch scripts, courtesy of returnity."